Voting in District of Columbia

 Who Can Register In District of Columbia

-To register to vote in D.C., you must:
+To register to vote in the District of Columbia, you must:

 - Not have been found by a court to be legally incompetent to vote

-You must register to vote at least 21 days before the election you wish to vote in, or you can register during early voting or on Election Day (see more under “Election Day Registration”).
+You must register to vote at least 21 days before the election you wish to vote in.

 District of Columbia Election Day Registration